PROFESSOR BURKARD POLSTER, MONASH UNIVERSITY

 The lecture recording will be published approximately one week after the event.
 Sign up to the E-news mailing list mailing list to receive the link. |

-Spend an evening with Dr Jordan Pitt, applied mathematician and Associate Dean of Indigenous Strategy & Services at The University of Sydney, as he delivers his public lecture My Mathematics Journey as part of the 2025 AMSI Summer School.
+Spend an evening with Prof. Burkard Polster, a mathematician at Monash University, as he delivers his public lecture The Other Golden Ratio as part of the 2026 AMSI Summer School.
 This presentation is tailored for a general audience and suitable for individuals from Year 10 onward.

 Whether you’re a teacher, researcher, student or simply curious about the allure of mathematics, this is an evening you won’t want to miss.